Two A Rated Leander ISD High Schools With Very Different Domain Stories

 | District | Leander ISD | Leander ISD |

-One quick note on the median price.
-These are 12 month closed single family residence sales pulled from our MLS, filtered to listings inside each school’s attendance zone.
-The sample sizes are healthy on both sides, but Leander High has a notably wider price range because it covers more ground.
+Median price numbers reflect 12 months of closed residential sales pulled from the MLS, filtered to listings inside each school’s attendance zone.
+The sample sizes are healthy on both sides, but Leander High has a wider price range because it covers more ground.

 |---|---|---|

-Leander High: The Cornerstone Campus With Strong Achievement and a Growth Question
+Leander High: The Cornerstone Campus With a Student Achievement Question

 Leander High School is the original campus and the namesake of the district.
 That carries weight.
-The school sits in Leander proper, drawing from neighborhoods along Crystal Falls Parkway and the 183A corridor, and it serves 2,130 students.
-The 92 in Student Achievement puts the school in elite territory for raw test performance, and the AP catalog, CTE pathways, and fine arts programs are deep.
+The campus sits in Leander proper, drawing from neighborhoods along Crystal Falls Parkway and the 183A corridor.
+According to Public School Review, the school posts a 96% graduation rate (top 10% in Texas), with notably strong science proficiency.
+The AP catalog, CTE pathways, and fine arts programs are deep.

-Vista Ridge: The Bigger Campus With the Higher Overall and the Pricier Zone
+Vista Ridge: The Bigger Campus With the Cleaner Domain Card

-Vista Ridge is the larger campus at 2,478 students, located in Cedar Park, and posted the higher overall score (93).
-The A in Closing the Gaps is the standout.
-Combined with the A in Student Achievement, it suggests a school doing well across the board, not just for the strongest students.
-The Cedar Park location means newer construction, fully built-out neighborhoods, and a different feel than Leander proper.
+Vista Ridge is the larger campus at roughly 2,460 students, located in Cedar Park, and earned the cleaner across-the-board domain card.
+The A in School Progress and the A in Closing the Gaps are the standouts.
+Combined with the B in Student Achievement, it suggests a school doing well across the board, not just for the strongest students.
+The Cedar Park location means newer construction in places, fully built-out neighborhoods, and a different feel than Leander proper.

 Vista Ridge competes in 6A and runs a strong slate of athletics and fine arts.
 The campus has built a reputation as one of the most well-rounded high schools in Leander ISD, which is saying something in a district with this much depth.